Solora

 Any agent that can describe an intent can run on Soloraa.

-The built-in agents are not a closed set.
-The @soloraa/sdk exposes the same primitives the catalog uses — describe an action, the enclave signs only what your policy allows, the chain verifies before funds move.
+The built-in agents are not a closed set. @soloraaa/sdk exposes the same primitives the catalogue uses — describe an action, the enclave signs only what your policy allows, the chain verifies before funds move.

 Install